sunyumail93/PipeRNAseq/README.md

 # PipeRNAseq
-A pipeline for RNAseq data analysis
+A comprehensive pipeline for RNAseq data analysis

 ## Software prerequisites
 This pipeline is designed to run on Linux servers, and requires the following softwares: